LuizPaulo23/KL/README.md

 D_{KL}(P || Q) = \int_{-\infty}^{\infty} P(x) \log\left(\frac{P(x)}{Q(x)}\right) dx
 $$

+**Discrete**: The calculation uses a weighted sum of the probabilities for each event in \( P \), comparing them with \( Q \).
+This approach is suitable for distributions with a finite number of possible outcomes/events, such as categorical variables or frequency counts across distinct categories.

+**Continuous**: The calculation of continuous KL divergence involves an integral over the support of the probability density function.
+This approach is used for distributions where variables can take any value within a continuous interval (e.g., Normal or Exponential distributions), and density functions need to be integrated.

+The package focuses on the first case, that is, the discrete case.

 ## Key Features

 - **KL Divergence Calculation**: Functions to compute KL divergence for discrete and continuous probability distributions.